-- 1. Membership and participation within a club or organization must be free from discrimination based upon race, ethnicity, religion, age, national origin, handicap, sexual orientation, or veteran status, pursuant to the College's Policy on nondiscrimination. - Each club and organization is required to have a constitution which governs its organization.
-It must be on file with the Associate Dean responsible for clubs and organizations. - 3.
-Each year at least one Club and Organization Fair is held.
-Usually held in August, and sometimes in January, the Fair provides each organization the opportunity to showcase its organization and disseminate information to members of the Hampden-Sydney community.
-Organizations are expected to have at least one member of the group present throughout the entire - 4.
-Each club or organization must have a faculty/ staff advisor actively involved with the group.
-This includes, but is not limited to, having the advisor review and sign the Student Finance Board Allocation Request, oversee the financial dealings of the organization, and provide guidance and counsel to the officers and other members.

-- 5. It is expected that each organization balance its financial books with the financial statement and immediately contact the Business Office if inconsistencies develop or if questions arise.
+- 1. Membership and participation within a club or organization must be free from discrimination based upon race, ethnicity, religion, age, national origin, handicap, sexual orientation, or veteran status, pursuant to the College's Policy on nondiscrimination. - 2.
+Each club and organization is required to have a constitution which governs its organization.
+It must be on file with the Associate Dean responsible for clubs and organizations. - Each club or organization must have a faculty/ staff advisor actively involved with the group.
+This includes, but is not limited to, having the advisor review and sign the Student Finance Board Allocation Request, oversee the financial dealings of the organization, and provide guidance and counsel to the officers and other members. - 4.
+It is expected that each organization balance its financial books with the financial statement and immediately contact the Business Office if inconsistencies develop or if questions arise.
 It is the policy of Hampden-Sydney College to prepare and maintain a balanced budget.
-The College and the Student Finance Board will not tolerate negative balances from any organization without the rare written authorization of the Associate Dean responsible forclubs and organizations. - 6.
-Each year the College website and the Key, the College's student handbook, are revised.
-Each club and organization is responsible for submitting revisions to that material as it pertains to its organization. - 7.
-Each club and organization is expected to send a representative to all meetings of the SFB when requested and return all required paperwork on - 8.
-New officers shall be elected and in office by April 1 of each year.
-A complete listing of officers must also be sent to the Associate Dean responsible for clubs and organizations by that date.
+The College and the Student Finance Board will not tolerate negative balances from any - Provisions for Inactive Status: - 1.
+Any club or organization that fails to satisfy the above Requirements for more than one semester shall be declared Inactive. - 2.
+Inactive Status means a club or organization surrenders the balance of its SFB account to be placed in the SFB general account.